Mileage for marathon training doesn't guarantee you success at any distance.

-The truth is, sometimes, taking some time off is exactly what is needed and this is where experimentation in training comes into play.
+The truth is taking some time off is exactly what is needed.

 The 40% Rule

-What works for me may not work for you.
-Evaluate your past training.
+Remember, what works for me may not work for you.
+So, evaluate your past training.
 Ask yourself.
 What did work and what can I do differently to create a breakthrough this year in my racing?

 Keep in mind, it isn't how many miles you are running but what you are doing with those miles.
 Are you practicing your goal race pace?

-Are you running recovery days easy enough to recover?
-Are you running everyday harder than you should?
+Are you running recovery days easy enough to recover or running everyday harder than you should?

 Insanity: doing the same thing over and over again and expecting different results.-Albert Einstein